Gigaspaces/xap-docs/site-hugo/content/xap/14.0/started/insightedge-local-setup.markdown

 	* 2 Grid Service Containers (GSCs)
 * XAP Web-UI at {{%exurl "localhost:8099""http://localhost:8099"%}}

-Then run the following command to deploy a Space called `insightedge-space` with 2 partitions on those GSCs:
+Then run the following command to deploy a Space called `demo` with 2 partitions on those GSCs:

 ```bash
 insightedge space deploy --partitions=2 insightedge-space